JuliaPluto/static-export-template/README.md

 To update an existing notebook file, simply repeat Step 2 above!
 (You can also use **Add files** `>` **Upload files** to _update_ upload a file that already exists on the repository.)

+Are you working on this website and planning to make many changes?
+Then it might be nice to use [GitHub Desktop](https://github.com/apps/desktop), a program on your computer that lets you synchronise your local files with github.com more easily, without having to upload to the website each time.
+If you are familiar with using the terminal, then you can also use the `git` command to publish changes.

 # Alternative setup: add web pages to an existing repository

 If you already have a github repository with some pluto notebooks in it, you may want to add a web view like the one for this repository.
 In that case, the steps are slightly different.
 In this case, I assume that you are familiar with adding files to a repository.
 If not, follow the steps above.